Jeff Bresnahan enters his 28th season as the head sailing coach at Connecticut College in 2019-20 and has built one of the top programs in the nation.

-During the 2000-2001 season, the Camel women’s team earned its share of headlines winning four regattas including their first Atlantic Coast Championship.
-The Atlantic Coast crown lifted the women’s team to the number one ranking in collegiate sailing at the conclusion of the fall schedule.
-His team then went on to finish fourth at the Intercollegiate Sailing Association (ICSA) Women’s Dinghy Championship in May.
+During the 2000-01 season, the Camel women made headlines by winning four regattas.
+The program most notably captured the Atlantic Coast championship, which lifted the team to a number one ranking in collegiate sailing at the conclusion of the fall season.
+The same team went on to finish fourth at the Intercollegiate Sailing Association (ICSA) Women’s Dinghy Championship in May.

 Bresnahan’s women’s squad also registered three consecutive third-place finishes at ICSAs from 1997-99, while the coed squad notched a pair of fifth-place finishes in 1998 and 2008.
 The women recently competed in the 2018 ICSA National Championship and put together an improbable comeback to advance to the final round and place 14th in the competitive field.

 Overall, Bresnahan’s sailing teams have appeared in 16 ICSA National Championship regattas and five sailors have competed for the singlehanded national championship.
 The Camels have produced 18 ICSA All-Americans and an additional seven All-America Honorable Mention selections.

 Along with his duties at Connecticut College, Bresnahan has served as the Principal Race Officer for the Optimist Team Racing National Championship, the Vanguard 15 Fleet and Team Racing Championships, and the Falmouth Mid-Summer Team Racing Championship.
 He began his coaching career at Salem State in 1988.